wehlutyk/thesis/content/1-introduction-2-evolution.md

 #### Stability and change

 Habits, rituals, languages and ways of thinking are strikingly diverse across different regions of the globe.
-When spending time in a foreign country and getting to know people who live there, we are often surprised by the way their behaviour is so different from our own, either in obvious touristy attractions or in minute and unsuspected details.
+When spending time in a foreign country and getting to know people who live there, we are often surprised by how different their behaviour is from our own, be it in obvious touristy attractions or in minute and unsuspected details.
 People salute each other and lead mundane interactions differently;
 they wash and eat with different equipment, utensils, bodily movements, and at different rhythms and moments of the day.
 If one understands the language, it is often clear that people in a foreign country also *think* differently: